Christophe-Jia/mislabel-detection/README.md

 ## Credits
 The implementation is based on [AUM](https://github.com/asappresearch/aum/tree/master/examples/paper_replication) code.
 Part of experiments is based on [DivideMix](https://github.com/LiJunnan1992/DivideMix) and [AugDesc](https://github.com/KentoNishi/Augmentation-for-LNL)
-Thanks for their brilliant works!
+Thanks for their brilliant work!